Ancestral origins of environmental (in)attention: The Rational Inattention Problem

-where $p_s$ and $p_x$ denote the respective distributions of $s$ and $x$ and $H$ denotes the (relative) entropy -- see the classical reference \cite{CoverThomas2006} for details.
+where $x$ denotes the signal about the state $\omega$ and $H$ denotes the entropy function; for any random variable $y \sim p$, $H(y)= - \int \log(p) dp$.
 It is usual to justify the rational inattention framework and its canonical entropy cost specification as a heuristic model for situations where attention can be flexibly allocated and there is enough time for attention to adapt and focus on relevant features of the environment.
-In their recent survey of the literature, \cite{MackowiakMatejkaWiederholt2023} provide the following general intuition which captures well our context of analysis: \textit{"We consider RI to be an “as-if model” or a benchmark that applies well in repeated choice situations, or in choices over the long term.
+In their recent survey of the literature, \citet{MackowiakMatejkaWiederholt2023} provide the following general intuition which captures well our context of analysis: \textit{"We consider RI to be an “as-if model” or a benchmark that applies well in repeated choice situations, or in choices over the long term.
 In these cases, the agent thinks about the optimal strategy once, and then applies it many times with little additional effort.
 Alternatively, it can be a strategy that the agent gradually learned through experience or stumbled upon it due to some evolutionary reasons."}

-Formally, we can then write the agent's choice problem over signal structure $s$ :
+The agent's rational inattention problem is a choice over signal structure $x$:

-We can substantially simplify the problem above, and appeal to classical techniques in the rational inattention literature to obtain a closed form solution.
+We can substantially simplify the problem above, and appeal to classical techniques in the rational inattention literature to obtain the closed form solution in \hyref{subsec:theory-model}{Section}.
 First, making $u$ explicit, exchanging integrals and observing that quadratic loss entails the optimal action for a given signal structure to be simply the conditional expectation, we get a representation in the form of a canonical Gaussian-Quadratic RI problem.
-Gaussian signals are optimal under a Gaussian prior and quadratic loss \citep{MackowiakWiederholt2009} which thanks to simplifications of the Shannon mutual information for Gaussian distributions allows us to recast both payoffs and costs first in terms of the induced posterior variance $\sigma^2_{x|s}$, then in terms of the \emph{attention level} $\xi := 1-\frac{\sigma_{x|s}^2}{\sigma^2} \in [0,1]$ (where recall that $\sigma^2$ is the prior variance).
-This gives the form \eqref{eq:general-problem} of the problem:
+Gaussian signals are optimal under a Gaussian prior and quadratic loss \citep{MackowiakWiederholt2009} which thanks to simplifications of the Shannon mutual information for Gaussian distributions allows us to recast both payoffs and costs first in terms of the induced posterior variance $\sigma^2_{x|s}$, as stated in the main text.